On the Picard number of divisors in Fano manifolds: Introduction

 \section{Introduction}

 Let $X$ be a complex Fano manifold of arbitrary dimension $n$, and consider a prime divisor $D\subset X$.
-We denote by $\N(X)$ the $\R$-vector space of one-cycles in $X$, with real coefficients, modulo numerical equivalence; its dimension is the \emph{Picard number} of $X$, and similarly for $D$.
+We denote by $\N(X)$ the $\R$-vector space of one-cycles in $X$, with real coefficients, modulo numerical equivalence; its dimension is the \emph{Picard number} $\rho_X$ of $X$, and similarly for $D$.
 The inclusion $i\colon D\hookrightarrow X$ induces a push-forward of one-cycles $i_*\colon\N(D)\to\N(X)$, that does not need to be injective nor surjective.
 We are interested in the image which is the linear subspace of $\N(X)$ spanned by numerical classes of curves contained in $D$.
 The codimension of $\N(D,X)$ in $\N(X)$ is equal to the dimension of the kernel of the restriction $H^2(X,\R)\to H^2(D,\R)$.

-If $X$ is a Del Pezzo surface, then $\codim\N(D,X)=\rho_X-1\leq 8$.
+If $X$ is a surface, then it follows from the classification of Del Pezzo surfaces that $\codim\N(D,X)=\rho_X-1\leq 8$.
 Our main result is that the same holds in any dimension. \begin{thm} Let $X$ be a Fano manifold of dimension $n$.
 For every prime divisor $D\subset X$, we have